awslabs/fhir-works-on-aws-deployment/USING_SUBSCRIPTIONS.md

 1. Update the method `getAllowListedSubscriptionEndpoints` in `src/subscriptions/allowList.ts` to include endpoints allowed for recieving subscriptions.

-2. Use the `enableSubscriptions` option and deploy the stack
+2. Use the `enableSubscriptions` option when deploying the stack

     ```bash
     serverless deploy --enableSubscriptions true